Has the killing of George Floyd sparked a 'racial awakening' in China? | DW | 14.07.2020

 Born and raised in New York to Jamaican parents, Shanelle Glanville made the big jump to Beijing and then to Hangzhou to master the Chinese language and participate in a green energy fellowship program.

-In the current climate following the killing of George Floyd, which saw anti-racism protests erupt worldwide, Glanville reflected on her time in China.
-Despite Beijing's pledge of support to Floyd and the Black Lives Matter movement – referring to racial discrimination in the US as a "social ill" in urgent need of address – Chinese civilians have not yet taken to the streets.
+Following the killing of George Floyd, which saw anti-racism protests erupt worldwide, Glanville took time to reflect on her time in China.
+Despite Beijing's pledge of support to Floyd and the Black Lives Matter movement – referring to racial discrimination in the US as a "social ill" that urgently needs addressing – Chinese civilians have not yet taken to the streets.
 But a lot has changed in recent years, Glanville said.

 "I felt that the understanding of racism toward Black people has become more nuanced over time," she told DW, adding that the killing of Floyd has changed ways of thinking in China, triggering fresh debates on racism."George Floyd is obviously not the only Black man to have been unjustly killed in recent history, yet for the first time, my Chinese friends have come to me and brought it up in conversation, to express their support and ask how my family at home is doing," she said.